 - You can only join each ride's virtual queue once per day.

-- For the 7 a.m. drop, you can be anywhere and do not need to be in the park (as long as you have the appropriate park reservation for that day).
-For the 1 p.m. drop, you must have entered either EPCOT or Magic Kingdom to give it a whirl.
-(Sorry, park hoppers!)
+- For the 7 a.m. drop, you can be anywhere and do not need to be in the park.
+For the second drop, at 1 p.m., you must have entered the theme park to give it a whirl.

 - Boarding Groups do not guarantee you will be able to ride (the attraction gets through a different number of boarding groups each day due to ride closures, technical difficulties, etc.)